amretapandey/Task_2-QOSF/README.md

 Please find my solution in the file:  **_Task2_Solution.ipynb_**

-If the notebook (or any of the MathJax in it) is not rendered correctly on GitHub, please view it on nbviewer instead.
+If the notebook (or any of the MathJax in it) is not rendered correctly on GitHub, kindly view it on nbviewer instead.

 I am sincerely thankful to QOSF, for giving tasks that challenge us and make us push our boundaries.
 I personally learnt a lot while attempting this task.